 AMCC’s all-Alaskan board provides the organization with leadership and guidance to fulfill our important mission.
 We are currently seeking new members to join this team.
-If you would like to learn more about joining AMCC’s Board of Directors, please read the Board Job Description, fill out this application and send it to firstname.lastname@example.org.
+If you would like to learn more about joining AMCC’s Board of Directors, please read the AMCC Board Job Description, fill out this application and send it to firstname.lastname@example.org.

-Marissa Wilson, Secretary, Homer
+Marissa Wilson, 2nd Vice Chair, Homer

 Marissa Wilson hails from the seaside hamlet of Homer and has spent time on boats fishing halibut, sablefish, and salmon.
 Throughout her life, Marissa has always had a deep appreciation for the ocean and what it provides.
 Studies in anthropology and work in the nonprofit sector inspired her to turn what started out as a summer job into a lifelong commitment to preserve the ocean-dependent lifestyle that she and so many others hold dear.

 Melanie Brown was born into a Bristol Bay fishing family that has been sustained by the bountiful Naknek River for countless generations.
 Her children are now part of her family’s set-net operation and she migrates with them to Bristol Bay from their winter home in Juneau annually.
 During the winter months Melanie advocates for salmon and their habitat with a State-based organization called SalmonState.

 Patty Hamre is a lifelong Alaskan who teaches 1st/2nd grade at Campbell STEM Elementary School in Anchorage.
 Patty and her husband Dave own and operate a small shrimping business called POKI Prawns in Prince William Sound, selling locally.